 Remove meat when browned and set aside on a platter.

-Add wine to deglaze the pan and stir up the browned bits with a wooden spoon.
+Add water to deglaze the pan and stir up the browned bits with a wooden spoon.

-Add the beef broth, thyme, rosemary, garlic powder, and bay leaves.
+Add the beef broth, onion soup, and rosemary.

 Stir to combine and return the meat to the pan.